sbb-design-systems/digital.sbb.ch/src/_data/lyne/components/sbbLoadingIndicatorCircle/overview_en.md

 ## What does the component do?
-A loading indicator shows that an action or process is running in the background and users have to wait for this process to finish.
+A loading-indicator-circle shows that an action or process is running in the background and users have to wait for this process to finish.

 ## When should the component be used?
 * To inform users that an action or process is running in the background.